-Embrace Southeast Asia’s wealth of unforgettable experiences on our 13-day adventure tour of Thailand and Laos (finishing in Hanoi, Vietnam).
-It’s an action-packed adventure designed to feed the wanderlust of 18 to 45 year-olds.
+Embrace Southeast Asia’s wealth of unforgettable experiences on our 13-day adventure group tour of Thailand and Laos - an action-packed adventure designed to feed the wanderlust of 18-30 year-olds.

-Our adventure leaders will guide you around the region’s hidden gems and major highlights so you can get the most out of your trip.
+Thailand and Laos are the perfect contradiction.
+Thailand’s popular backpacking path differs to the quiet and sleepy Laos.
+Both countries are cheap to travel around leave you wanting more.
+Our Adventure Leaders will guide you around the region’s hidden gems and major highlights so you can get the most out of your trip.
 Sleep in the ‘City of Stars’ in the mountains of Chiang Dao, explore the Tham Phu Kam cave and go water-rafting in Chiang Mai.
-Curious to find out more?
-Use the chat on the right hand of your screen to speak to our experts or enquire below to book your incredible Southeast Asian experience!

 Day 1 – Bangkok, Thailand:

 Welcome to Bangkok!
-To start off you Dragon Trip, you will meet your Adventure Leader and the rest of your group at the hostel around 5pm.
+To start off your Dragon Trip and group tour of Thailand and Laos, you will meet your Adventure Leader and the rest of your group at the hostel around 5pm.
 You’ll have a briefing and get to know your travel companions over dinner and drinks in an idyllic rooftop bar with stunning views.

 After dinner you’ll head straight to the station to board your night train to Chiang Mai – your train will depart at 7.35pm from the station, so don’t be late!